Cebu and Oslob: A Short Trip Filled With Memorable Moments

 We had absolutely no idea where we were headed to.
 We just climbed into my aunt & uncle’s brand-new pickup, felt relaxed, and let them take us on a long drive.
 My aunt thoughtfully packed snacks, fruits and drinks for us.
 In fact, there was so much food that I thought we were going away for a week!
 Therefore, imagine our surprise when we parked at a resort in the evening.
 “I hope their kitchen is still open,” says aunt.

-This was a much-needed break, specially after wrapping up matters with my father back in Manila.
-I needed the peace, quiet and tranquility.
+This was a much-needed break, especially after wrapping up matters with my father back in Manila.
+I needed peace, quiet and tranquillity.
 The diversion was welcome.

 We did not anticipate this detour, which meant that none of us came prepared with swimwear.
-Therefore, we just spent the morning sitting in the balcony and soaking up the view.
+Therefore, we just spent the morning sitting on the balcony and soaking up the view.